marcoguerri/marcoguerri.github.io/_posts/2022-02-13-android-home-banking.markdown

 High level overview
 =======
-The application implements 2FA functionalities both in online and offline mode.
-For the former, one just needs to approve a login attempt.
-For the latter, a 6 digits pin is generated after reading a QR code and typing a PIN chosen at the time when the device is enrolled in the system.
+The application implements 2FA both in online and offline mode.
+For the former, one just needs to approve the login attempt.
+For the latter, a 6 digits pin is generated offline after reading a QR code provided by the backend and typing a PIN chosen when the device was enrolled.
-There is no network requirement for the latter mode.

 This post is focused on the second flavor of OTP generation, in particular on the algorithm for OTP calculation.
-I have not looked into the enrollment process, i.e. the steps to establish a shared secret between client and server.
+I have not looked into the enrollment process, i.e. the steps that establish a shared secret between client and server.

 OTP generation can be broken down in two phases, which replicate exactly the same cryptographic algorithms, although using different constants and taking different inputs:

 * From the QR code data, a base64 string representing "Transaction Data" is obtained
 * From Transaction Data, a 6 digits OTP is obtained

-At high level, the sequence of transformations is the following:
 <p align="center">
 <img src="/img/android-reversing/algorithm-overview.png" alt=""/>
 </p>